Skip to content

 sudo apt install build-essential cmake libsdl2-dev libogg-dev libvorbis-dev

-sudo dnf install gcc cmake SDL2-devel libogg-devel libvorbis-devel zlib-devel
+sudo dnf install make gcc cmake SDL2-devel libogg-devel libvorbis-devel zlib-devel

 sudo apk add build-base cmake sdl2-dev libogg-dev libvorbis-dev